zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 2. Modify the values for the following keys under **appSettings**:

     a.  **PdfRootPath**: This is the root folder of the PDF files.
-This path should point to the folder: C:\\ContosoInsurance\\Hackathon\\Files\\
+This path should point to the folder: C:\\ContosoInsurance\\Hackathon\\Files\\.

-    b.  **RootWebApiPath**: Insert the value of the URL to your published Web API (e.g., <https://contosoinsuranceapi.azurewebsites.net>)
+    b.  **RootWebApiPath**: Insert the value of the URL to your published Web API (e.g., <https://contosoinsuranceapi.azurewebsites.net>).

     c.  **UseWebApi**: Set to **true**.
-This allows the desktop app to communicate with the new Web API, and authenticate through Azure AD
+This allows the desktop app to communicate with the new Web API, and authenticate through Azure AD.

-    d.  **DesktopClientId**: Insert the value of the Application ID for the Contoso Insurance Desktop Azure AD application (e.g., e5040790-6d06-458d-b4da-8e83fa1c56b1)
+    d.  **DesktopClientId**: Insert the value of the Application ID for the Contoso Insurance Desktop Azure AD application (e.g., e5040790-6d06-458d-b4da-8e83fa1c56b1).

-    e.  **DesktopRedirectUri**: Insert the Redirect URI value from Azure AD for the Contoso Insurance Desktop app (e.g., <http://contosoinsurance.desktop.client>)
+    e.  **DesktopRedirectUri**: Insert the Redirect URI value from Azure AD for the Contoso Insurance Desktop app (e.g., <http://contosoinsurance.desktop.client>).

     f.  **WebApiAppId**: Insert the App URI ID for the Contoso Insurance Web API from Azure AD (e.g., https://\<YOUR-TENANT\>.onmicrosoft.com/e701e991-0aeb-4f91-9a12-5168bb310f72 ).
-This can be found on the properties blade for the Web API app in Azure AD
+This can be found on the properties blade for the Web API app in Azure AD.

     g.  **AzureAdLoginUrl**: This is the URL of your Azure AD tenant, which should be: [https://login.windows.net/\<tenantID](https://login.windows.net/%3ctenantID)\>.
 You can find your Tenant ID by opening Azure AD and selecting Properties.
-Your Tenant ID is the Directory ID value
+Your Tenant ID is the Directory ID value.

-    h.  **AzureADTenantId**: This is the Guid value of your tenant, which you retrieved from Azure AD for the previous key
+    h.  **AzureADTenantId**: This is the Guid value of your tenant, which you retrieved from Azure AD for the previous key.

 3.  **Save** App.config.
 The updated App.config file should look like: